baedrik/snip721-reference-impl/README.md

 | memo          | string                                    | `memo` for the tx that is only viewable by addresses involved (recipient, sender, previous owner)      | yes      | nothing          |

 ## BurnNft
 BurnNft is used to burn a single token, providing an optional `memo` to include in the burn's transaction history if desired.
-If the contract has not enabled burn functionality using the init configuration `enable_burn`, BurnNft will result in an error.
+If the contract has not enabled burn functionality using the init configuration `enable_burn`, BurnNft will result in an error, unless the token being burned is a [SNIP-722](https://github.com/baedrik/snip-722-spec/blob/master/SNIP-722.md) non-transferable token.
+This is because an owner should always be able to dispose of an unwanted, non-transferable token.
 Only the token owner and anyone else with valid transfer approval may burn this token.

 ##### Request
 ```